 In 2004 she completed her Bachelor’s degree in Ag Economics and Business at Texas A&M University.
 In 2005 the move was made to Virginia to attend Virginia Tech and pursue her Master’s in Animal Science, researching Equine Biomechanics.

 At Virginia Tech, she was Assistant Manager at the school’s large Sporthorse breeding facility.
 Sarah was immersed in warmblood breeding, genetic evaluation, and young horse training.
 This provided exposure to some of the top breeding and training barns in United States and allowed networking with equine professionals all over the country.
 Sarah’s thesis research investigating conformation changes in growing foals, helped develop a keen eye for conformation as it relates to adult potential in foals as well as performance potential and soundness in adult riding horses.
-She also helped run the initial 2 years of the Sporthorse Breeding Undergraduate Internship at Virginia Tech and taught undergraduate courses in Horse Management and Training.

 After graduating from Virginia Tech Sarah moved to beautiful Central Virginia to become the head trainer and manager at a privately owned facility; Rhapsody Farm.
 During that time she had the opportunity to spend over a year working almost daily with Debbie Bowman; Grand Prix rider, USDF Certified Instructor Program Examiner, USET Rider and German Licensed Bereiter (Debbie Bowman Dressage).
 This was a fantastic opportunity that resulted in enormous growth in both Sarah’s practical dressage training skills and theoretical understanding of the discipline.
 Debbie’s classical system and care for the horses as individuals strongly influenced Sarah’s approach to horse training, management and development.